soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/disposition-reviews.md

 On the **Dispositions** page of the Security &amp; Compliance Center, you can view both pending and completed dispositions:

 - **Pending** dispositions have reached the end of their retention period and require a disposition review.
-After reviewing each item, decide if you want to apply a different label to it, extend its retention period, or permanently delete it.
+After reviewing each item, decide if you want to apply a different retention label to it, extend its retention period, or permanently delete it.
 You can select multiple items or select all by using the select box in the column header next to **Author**.

 - **Completed** dispositions were approved for deletion during a disposition review and are now in the process of being permanently deleted.
-Items that had a different label applied or their retention period extended as part of a review won't appear here.
+Items that had a different retention label applied or their retention period extended as part of a review won't appear here.

 ### Filter the disposition views

-You can filter these views by label or time range.
+You can filter these views by retention label or time range.
 For pending dispositions, the time range is based on the expiration date.
 For completed dispositions, the time range is based on the deletion date.

 ![Filter options on Disposition page](media/8682a9f5-a77d-45ae-b902-8418a3ebbea1.png)